Xbox system error E106 indicates failure of system update installation. The error displayed on your screen could be E106 or E106 xxxxxxxx xxxxxxxx.

 Replace The Console’s Internal Hard Drive

 A faulty hard drive can cause error 106 on your console.
 Consider replacing the hard drive to improve performance and resolve such errors.
-Furthermore, Our testing confirmed that a corrupt hard drive partition indeed causes the error.
-Therefore, we utilized third-party software to repair the bad sector, and it proved to be effective for a Reddit user.
+Furthermore, our testing confirmed that a corrupt partition on the hard drive caused the error.
+Therefore, we utilized third-party software to repair the bad sector, which proved effective for a Reddit user.

 Frequently Asked Questions